 Heritage hosts events and activities for scholars during which scholars are not required to wear their uniforms, such as sports, Dollars for Duds Days, Spirit Days, field trips and tours, drama productions, dances, etc., as well as occasional tutoring or other meetings on Fridays or Saturdays.
-During such events all clothing, and words and pictures thereon, must be positive, uplifting, and encouraging.
+During such events all clothing must meet Heritage standards.
 Clothing displaying words and pictures which are degrading to others or which leave questions as to their meaning must be avoided.
 No scholar will be allowed to participate in any Heritage activity who does not comply with our dress code.